JD/AM Islamic Studies: Department of Near Eastern Languages & Civilizations, School of Arts & Sciences

 Students can earn both degrees in four years.
 Penn Law gives credit for four approved courses at the School of Arts and Sciences toward the JD degree.
 The AM curriculum requires students to have or attain fluency in Arabic and complete the AM coursework, which can include courses taken toward the completion of the JD

 Students apply separately to each department.
 Applications to the AM program are welcomed contemporaneously with the Law School application or during the 1L year.
-The LSAT is sufficient for both departments; no additional testing is required.

 Here are possible tracks for completing the program.